constructionsystembravenighty/YemenBuilderERP30/replit.md

 ✅ Created advanced dashboard analytics with Recharts visualizations ✅ Enhanced data tables with enterprise features
 ✅ Built comprehensive help center system
+✅ **NEW**: Comprehensive PWA deployment with full offline capabilities ✅ **NEW**: Advanced service worker with background sync and push notifications ✅ **NEW**: Cross-platform app installation with Arabic shortcuts ✅ **NEW**: Mobile-optimized PWA setup components and user experience

 ## System Architecture